Zheng Wushuang

-She has a career-high singles ranking by the WTA of 241, achieved on 24 May 2025.
-On 7 April 2025, she peaked at No. 137 in the WTA doubles rankings.
+She has a career-high singles ranking by the WTA of 237, achieved on 25 August 2025.
+On 5 January 2026, she peaked at No. 129 in the WTA doubles rankings.

 On the ITF Junior Circuit, Zheng reached a combined career-high ranking of 13 in January 2016.
-Playing for China in the Billie Jean King Cup, she has a win-loss record of 2–2 (as of July 2024).
+Playing for China in the Billie Jean King Cup, she has a win-loss record of 2–2 (as of April 2026).

-Zheng made her WTA Tour main-draw debut at the 2016 Jiangxi International Women's Tennis Open, where she received a wildcard into the singles tournament.
+At the 2026 Jiangxi Open in Jiujiang, Zheng gained a wildcard entry into the main draw and defeated Yuliia Starodubtseva to record her first WTA Tour match win at her eighth attempt, before losing to fifth seed Yulia Putintseva in the second round.